-- (i) 100% (2008: 100%) interest in the shares of EXTOL CORPORATION (M) SDN.
+- 100% (2009: 100%) interest in the shares of EXTOL CORPORATION (M) SDN. (i) BHD.
+(Company No. 121135-U), a company incorporated in Malaysia whose principal activities are those of sale and research and development of security technology, security maintenance and professional security services and training. - (ii) 100% (2009: 100%) interest in the shares of EXTOL VENTURES SDN.
 BHD.
-(Company No. 121135-U), a company incorporated in Malaysia whose principal activities are those of sale and research and development of security technology, security maintenance and professional security services and training. - (ii) 100% (2008: 100%) interest in the shares of EXTOL VENTURES SDN.
-BHD.
-(Company No. 647402-P), a company incorporated in Malaysia whose principal activity is that of trading in computer hardware, software, related equipment and software development. - (iii) 68% (2008: Nil) indirect interest in the shares of INNODIUM SDN.
-BHD.
-(Company No. 596701-T), a company incorporated in Malaysia whose principal activity is in the business of software development and trading in software products.
+(Company No. 647402-P), a company incorporated in Malaysia whose principal activity is that of trading in computer hardware, software, related equipment and software development. - 68% (2009: 68%) indirect interest in the shares of INNODIUM SDN.
+BHD. (iii) (Company No. 596701-T), a company incorporated in Malaysia whose principal activity is in the business of software development and trading in software products.